jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-01.md

 The agitated air was filled with birds.

-But one more perfect and more sanctified, a being capable of lofty thought, intelligent to rule, was wanting still man was created!
+But a creature of a higher mind, more apt for lofty thought, and fit to rule the rest, was still missing.

-Did the Unknown God designing then a better world make man of seed divine?

-Or did Prometheus take the new soil of earth (that still contained some godly element of Heaven's Life) and use it to create the race of man;
+Then Man was born from Enki [Prometheus], the Creator of a better world, creating him either from:
+- seed Divine or
+- fresh Earth recently drawn from the aether

-First mingling it with water of new streams; so that his new creation, upright man, was made in image of commanding Gods?
+He first mingled it with water of new streams; so that his new creation, upright man, was made in image of commanding Gods.

-On earth the brute creation bends its gaze, but man was given a lofty countenance and was commanded to behold the skies; and with an upright face may view the stars:—
+While all other animals look downwards at the ground, Enki gave man a lofty face and was commanded to look up at the sky and with an upright face may view the stars.

-And so it was that shapeless clay put on the form of man till then unknown to earth.
+And so it was that shapeless clay took the form of man till then unknown to earth.